University of Wollongong: Establishment

-History
+Further development

 In 1951, a foundation of the University of Wollongong was founded as a division of the New South Wales University of Technology in Wollongong.
 A decade later, the division became the Wollongong College of the University of New South Wales.

 In 1972, the library was three storeys high and could fit 280 students.
 In 1975, the University of Wollongong gained its autonomy as an independent institution of higher learning by the Parliament of New South Wales.
 In 1976, the library expanded and could fit 530 students.

 In 1977, the Faculty of Computer Science (currently known as the Faculty of Engineering and Information Sciences) developed a version of Unix for the Interdata 7/32 called UNSW 01, this was the first non-PDP Unix.
 In the late 70s, Tim Berners-Lee sourced TCP/IP software, an integral element of the World Wide Web, from the University of Wollongong.

 In 1981, Ken McKinnon was appointed Vice-Chancellor, overseeing the amalgamation of the university with the Wollongong Institute of Education (also known as WIE) in 1982.
 The Wollongong Institute of Education had originated in 1971 as the Teachers College (renamed the Wollongong Institute of Education in 1973).
 This merger formed the basis of the contemporary university.
 In 1983, the Faculty of Commerce was established along with the School of Creative Arts, followed by the creation of the Faculty of Education in 1984.
 Also in 1984 the commencement of the new Wollongong University building program began, which led to the construction and opening of the Illawarra Technology Centre (1985), Kooloobong (1985, 1986, 1990), Weerona College (1986), Administration, Union Mall (now known as UniCentre), URAC (1987), multi-storey carpark (1990) and heated swimming pool (1990).